wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;And what lies beyond?

 **M:**&ensp;Take an example.
-A venerable <span class=tooltip>Yogi<span class=tooltiptext>One who practices *yoga*.</span></span>, a master in the art of longevity, himself over one thousand years old, comes to teach me his art.
+A venerable <span data-tippy-content="One who practices <em>yoga</em>.">Yogi</span>, a master in the art of longevity, himself over one thousand years old, comes to teach me his art.
 I fully respect and sincerely admire his achievements, yet all I can tell him is: of what use is longevity to me?
 I am beyond time.
 However long a life may be, it is but a moment and a dream.
 In the same way I am beyond all attributes.
 They appear and disappear in my light, but cannot describe me.
 The universe is all names and forms, based on qualities and their differences, while I am beyond.
 The world is there because I am, but I am not the world.

 **Q:**&ensp;But you are living in the world!